anshvnm/Team4/Projects/P1/README.md

   - TestMapGetLoc: Test checks the functionality against the default game map.
   - TesetMapMove: Tests functionality of Map.move() and that components are placed in only in correct empty locations.
   - TestMapEatCookie: Tests whether a cookie can be detected and deleted.
+  - TestGhostMove: Checks that ghosts can and do move.
   - TestGhostInRange: Tests that pacman can properly identify when a ghost is in range and is not.
   - TestPacManInRange: Tests that ghost can properly identify when pacman is in range and is not.
   - TestAttack: Tests the attack method of the ghost class and checks if the method returns the correct value after a successful/unsuccessful attack.